 In 2013, the DSM-5 was updated to its current version that grouped all autism-related disorders into one term: Autism spectrum disorder.
 As a result, terms like Asperger’s are no longer in use.

 “High functioning” autism isn’t an official medical diagnosis.
 It is a term that some use to refer to people with autism whose symptoms are not as severe or limiting.
 Those who are considered “high functioning” can more easily read, write, speak, and more independently manage life skills.

 Individuals with less severe symptoms may live independently, and carry a job.
 While they do have several characteristics that are on the spectrum and contribute to the overall diagnosis of autism, they typically don’t have the same difficulties as those with more severe diagnoses.
 This means they don’t typically have delays in the areas of language and cognitive development.
 Similarly, they may demonstrate more age-appropriate self-help skills, adaptive behavior and curiosity about the environment.

 However, those with “high functioning” autism do typically exhibit certain traits, which can include the following:

 Is There a Way to Treat Autism?

-While there is no cure for ASD, there are treatment programs that can absolutely improve a child’s symptoms and ability to function.
-If you’d like more info on how we can help, contact us at 877.323.8668.
+While there is no cure for ASD, there are treatment programs that can absolutely improve a child’s symptoms and ability to function like Ascend Autism.
+If you’d like more information on how we can help you and your family, contact us today at 877.323.8668.